 However, in March 2021, prompted by over 850 public comments, the Department initiated an internal review of CMMC’s implementation.
 This comprehensive assessment urged the DoD to refine the policy and program.
 In November 2021, the Department announced “CMMC 2.0,” an updated program designed to achieve these primary goals:

-Many DoD contractors and subcontractors will have to complete the CMMC assessment prior to bidding on work in the coming months.
+Many DoD contractors and subcontractors will have to complete the CMMC assessment in order to service DoD contracts.
 Understanding the current state of your cybersecurity program and how it measures up against the CMMC framework is the critical first step in this process.

 Reduction of Certification Levels

 CMMC 2.0 reduces the framework from five certification levels to three.
-The levels will be renamed to Level 1, Foundational (previously Level 1); Level 2, Advanced (previously Level 3); and Level 3, Expert (previously Level 5).
+The levels were renamed to Level 1, Foundational (previously Level 1); Level 2, Advanced (previously Level 3); and Level 3, Expert (previously Level 5).

 Self-Assessments and Government-Led Assessments

-The most dramatic shift planned for CMMC 2.0 is removal of the requirement that all certification assessments be performed by third-party organizations, dubbed CMMC Third-Party Assessment Organizations (C3PAOs).
+The most dramatic shift in CMMC 2.0 is removal of the requirement that all certification assessments be performed by third-party organizations, dubbed CMMC Third-Party Assessment Organizations (C3PAOs).

 Under the updated framework, Level 1 certification and certain nonprioritized acquisitions assigned Level 2 will require only an annual self-assessment and accompanying contractor affirmation in the Supplier Performance Risk System (SPRS).
 Prioritized acquisitions assigned Level 2 will require a C3PAO assessment every three years.
 All certifications at Level 3 will require a government (rather than C3PAO) assessment every three years.